Spray

 Single Droplet Tests

-Single droplet tests are performed and compared with computational or experimental results published in literature.
-These tests are setup in PeleProduction/PeleMPruns/single_drop_test
+Single droplet tests are performed in 2D with PeleLMeX and compared with experimental results published in literature.
+These tests are setup in PeleLMeX/Exec/RegTests/SingleDropEvap

 .
-To run a test case, simply open Validate.py
+To run a test case with the PeleMP or GCM liquid properties, simply open Validate.py

 .